trapexit/mergerfs/README.md

 ###srcpoints###

 The source points argument is a colon (':') delimited list of paths.
-To make it simpler to include multiple source points without having to modify your [fstab](http://linux.die.net/man/5/fstab) we also support [globbing](http://linux.die.net/man/7/glob).
+To make it simpler to include multiple source points without having to modify your [fstab](http://linux.die.net/man/5/fstab) we also support [globbing](http://linux.die.net/man/7/glob). **The globbing tokens MUST be escaped when using via the shell else the shell itself will probably expand it.**

 ```
 $ mergerfs /mnt/disk\*:/mnt/cdrom /media/drives
 ```

 The above line will use all points in /mnt prefixed with *disk* and the directory *cdrom*.
-The `*` (or any glob tokens) must be escaped on the command line else the shell resolve them.

 In /etc/fstab it'd look like the following: